spollard/josh-works.github.io/_posts/2020-08-17-1922-atlanta-zoning-plan-with-comments.md

 ## A Warning and a Request

-In the next section, I'm going to provide context for this 1922 document.
+In a moment, you'll be able to read the full text of a 1922 marketing pamphlet.
+First, I need to provide some context.

 Along the way, I'm going to link to two Twitter threads.
-These threads set the context for the document I've spent a few hours converting from PDF to something that can be easily read.
+These threads set the context for this pamphlet I've converted from PDF to something that you can read.
 Please read the threads.

 This article is ultimatly a story about _power_.
 Most people that have _true_ power, power that can shape entire cities and how billions of dollars get spent, don't run around telling everyone "I'm ludicrously powerful and there's nothing you can do about it."

 They hide their power under layers of misdirection and distraction, and they make it look like they're less powerful than they actually are.

-I'm going to make the point that many laws that drive daily decisions _today_ come _directly_ from the document you're about to read, and this document was written by people with _true_ power.
+This 100 year old marketing brochure influences your daily experiences _today_.
+Powerful people wrote that document.

 This entire post is about 9000 words.
-If you expect to quickly skim this document on your phone, maybe save this tab for when you've got a larger screen to work with.
+If you expect to skim this document on your phone, instead save this tab for when you've got a larger screen to work with.

 If you're in a position to exercises influence over laws and public opinion (internet-person-with-some-influence, reporter, politician), and your skin crawls as you read this document, please get in touch with me: [@josh_works](https://twitter.com/josh_works).

 The fact that you're reading this document is evidence that there is a lot we can do about this.

-## My (Josh's) introduction to the Atlanta Zone Plan of 1922
+## Context for the Atlanta Zone Plan of 1922

-Two days ago, I read this blog post: [Racial Zoning: Segregation and the U.S. Federal Government](https://www.blackfeminisms.com/zoning/).
+Two days ago, I read this blog post: [Racial Zoning: Segregation and the U.S. Federal Government (blackfeminisms.com)](https://www.blackfeminisms.com/zoning/).

+This article quotes a document.
+The then-mayor of Atlanta authored the document, along with some other individuals.
-It quoted a few times from a document.
-The document was written in 1922, and lives online as a PDF.
+It lives online as a PDF.

 I'd like to make a document accessible.
 It's a dangerous, foul, powerful document.
 It's exceptional.
 It's an example of what it looks like for a dominant socio-economic group to use carefululy-sculpted political power to increase it's own dominance.

 Here's the document:

 [The Atlanta Zone Plan: Report Outlining a Tentative Zone Plan for Atlanta, by Richard H. Whitten, Consultant to City Planning Commission (1922)](https://babel.hathitrust.org/cgi/pt?id=osu.32435003851870&view=2up&seq=2)

-The document was written in 1922 by racists, and it is a marketing document for the legal regime they rely upon to perpetuate their racism.

 It also is a critically shaping document.
 Perhaps as relevant today as the US Constitution.
 Perhaps more important than the US Constitution.

 I _strongly_ recommend reading the document.
-It's only 18 pages, with lots of diagrams, like this:
+It's a quick read, 18 pages, with lots of diagrams, like this:

 ![zoning is racist](/images_2020/2020-08-16zoning-is-racist-01.jpg)